ChefKissInc/NootedRed/README.md

 The Source Code of this Original Work is licensed under the `Thou Shalt Not Profit License version 1.0`.
 See [`LICENSE`](https://github.com/NootInc/NootedRed/blob/master/LICENSE)

-Thanks [Acidanthera](https://github.com/Acidanthera) for the Navi FB backlight code in [WhateverGreen](https://github.com/Acidanthera/WhateverGreen).
+Thanks [Acidanthera](https://github.com/Acidanthera) for the AppleBacklight code and UnfairGVA patches in [WhateverGreen](https://github.com/Acidanthera/WhateverGreen).

 ## Recommendations